-WE ARE HEALTH PROFESSIONALS ADDRESSING CLIMATE CHANGE FOR THE SAKE OF PEOPLE'S HEALTH
+WE ARE HEALTH PROFESSIONALS ADDRESSING CLIMATE CHANGE TO PROTECT PUBLIC HEALTH

 Community Health